pymupdf/PyMuPDF-Optional-Material/docs/point.rst

       Without parameters, ``Point(0, 0)`` will be created.

       With another point specified, a **new copy** will be crated.
-A sequence must be Python sequence object of 2 values (see :ref:`SequenceTypes`).
+A sequence must be Python sequence object of 2 floats (see :ref:`SequenceTypes`).

      :arg float x: X coordinate of the point